 |April 11, 1887 at Bellator, West Bengal, India

 |Viceroy Suvarnapadak (1937), Padmabhushan (1957), Lalit Kala Akademiye Fellow (1955)

 Introduction to Biography of Jamini Roy

 Do you love art?
 If you are, then if you don’t attract towards Indian Art then, it will be surprising.
-Traveling throughout India if you went in West Bengal then you should definitely checkout their Artworks.
+Traveling throughout India, if you went in West Bengal then you should definitely checkout their artworks.
 It will be definitely different experience for you.
-West Bengal’s most of Artist you will see the protected paintings of Jamini Roy love rather than Modern artwork.
+West Bengal’s most of Artist you will see the protected Jamini Roy paintings love rather than Modern artwork.

 The Bankura a district’s scorched soil in West Bengal that is always praying for rain.

 With its dry red-green soil will grow, Bankura one’s gave birth to flourishing folk culture.
 The legacy may have dried up but is far from dead.
 These temples that are built still maintain examples of the Terracotta art of the region.
-Behind much of the simplicity of Jamini Roy’s skill lies in the heritage of his house.
+Behind much of the simplicity in paintings of Jamini Roy lies in the heritage of his house.
 His culture of a home in Bankura, where he had been born in the middle of April 1887.

 In Beliatore Village, it was those village craftsmen who aroused in young Jamini his initial interest in design and form.